 Covid-19: Guidance and advice

-This has been a terrible time for our community and my heart goes out to those who have lost loved ones or are ill and lonely.
+This has been a terrible time for our community and my heart goes out to those who have lost loved ones or are suffering from illness or loneliness.
 Thank you to the many volunteers who have worked so hard to protect and support our most vulnerable and isolated, and to our NHS staff, care workers and key workers in Batley and Spen working long days in difficult circumstances to keep us safe.

 Vulnerable groups, the over 70s and care homes